Phone: 01244 323070

-R v D & Others: Not guilty verdict for one of four men found in a car with tools and numbers plates accused of going equipped to steal motor vehicles.
+R V D & Others: Not guilty verdict for one of four men found in a car with tools and number plates accused of going equipped to steal motor vehicles.

-R v C: Successfully argued exceptional circumstances to avoid a mandatory minimum sentence for possession of a disguised weapon.Book BarristerBack to top
+R v C: Successfully argued exceptional circumstances to avoid a mandatory minimum sentence for possession of a disguised weapon, stun gun.Book BarristerBack to top